Ledgerback/DGSF/Grants/Metagov Grant Application.md

 Our project has produced several key outputs that contribute to understanding and evaluating DAOs through the DAO Index.
 These outputs include:

 1. **Preliminary Analysis of Uniswap**: Our insightful analysis of Uniswap using the DAO Index Questionnaire gained recognition in the prominent publication "This Week in Governance - Apr 21" by Kevin Nielsen of Boardroom.
 This mention underlines the relevance and applicability of our approach in real-world scenarios.
-[Read the mention here](https://governance.substack.com/p/this-week-in-governance-april-21). ==_(I couldn't find the mention on the linked webpage.
-Please verify the link for accuracy and consider adding a relevant quote to enhance this section.)_==
+[Read the mention here](https://governance.substack.com/p/this-week-in-governance-apr-21).
 2. **DAO Index Dashboard**: A dynamic dashboard providing real-time ratings and assessments of various DAOs, serving as a valuable tool for instant insights into DAO performance.
 [Access the Dashboard](https://joan816.softr.app/).
 3. **DAO Index Scorecard Toolkit**: Developed on Airtable, this toolkit enables comprehensive assessments using the DAO Index Questionnaire, facilitating a standardized approach to evaluating DAOs.
 [Explore the Toolkit](https://airtable.com/appLWHWSN0Tf81C3V/shr7bQ5LcORabzm85).
 4. **Preliminary Data Analysis**: Our Jupyter Notebook offers an in-depth analysis of DAO Index data, showcasing our methodology and findings.
 [View the Analysis Notebook V0.1](https://github.com/Ledgerback/DGSF/blob/main/DGSF_DAO_Index_Analysis_Toolkit_2023_09_14_V03_Public.ipynb).